premgopalan/svinet/README.md

 Output files
 ------------

-- For each inference run a directory is created, e.g.,
+- Each inference run writes output files to a directory.
+The directory name depends on the input options.
+See examples below.

   n17903-k20-mmsb-linksampling (link sampling)
   n17903-k20-mmsb-rnode        (random node sampling)